-Uh, but before we kinda dive into the topic, I just kind of wanted to see what’s going on in your life.
-Um, like what kind of things have been inspiring you lately?
+But before we kinda dive into the topic, I just kind of wanted to see what's going on in your life.
+Like what kind of things have been inspiring you lately?

 So I can, this really makes me very happy.
 Listening to books, listening to podcasts, delivering podcasts, talking about project management, et cetera.
 So all that is inspiring me a lot.

-Good for you for a keeping up with the walking and the exercise, and b) finding an opportunity to listen to audiobooks and listen to podcasts so that you can do both at the same time.
+Galen Low: Good for you for a) keeping up with the walking and the exercise, and b) finding an opportunity to listen to audiobooks and listen to podcasts so that you can do both at the same time.

 All right.
 So let's, let's get into it.

 Let's talk about how to talk about risk in a relatable way.
 And I think the outcome we want to drive towards today is just getting our listeners comfortable enough to communicate effectively with stakeholders, sponsors, project team members, and leadership teams in a way that builds a culture of risk management so that everyone can play a part in managing risk proactively.

 But first, I wonder if maybe you could just tell us a bit about the professional version of you.
 How have you arrived where you are?
 How did you get into project management?